 - Sushi Village is one of the most popular restaurants in Whistler and yep you guessed right, it serves up the freshest and most flavorsome sushi in B.C.

-As you can see, the activities for non-skiers in Whistler in winter are awesome.
+As you can see, the activities in Whistler for non-skiers are awesome.
 And there’s something for every type of traveler – from relaxing activities to heartstopping ones!

 PIN IT for later!